f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       }
   }

-Configure System Settings NTP, Timezone From the API
+Configure System Settings NTP, Time Zone From the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To set System Time settings, use the following API call as an example: